gameboo/misc/de10pro-instructions.md

 ufs:diskid/DISK-20090815198100000s2a
 ```

-in `/etc/rc.conf` add
- - ifconfig_<ifc aka dwc0>="inet a.b.c.d/24"
- - defaultrouter="a.b.c.1"
+# Get a FreeBSD prompt on the RISCV softcore system

+## Get a RISCV softcore GDB session

-Once FreeBSD is booted on the ARM core, to get a prompt on the RISCV core, we first want to get a gdb session going.
+Once FreeBSD is booted on the ARM core, we first want to get a gdb session going.
 - Run riscv gdb stub on the ARM
 - Connect a riscv gdb session to the running riscv gdb stub session.
 This should be done from a machine which has access to:
   * a bbl bootloader
   * a riscv FreeBSD kernel
   * a device tree for the riscv fpga softcore system (see `git@github.com:gameboo/DE10Pro-softcore-devicetree.git`)

+## Boot the RISCV softcore system

-Then, from the gdb session:
+From the gdb session:
 - load the device tree in the softcore's subsystem (the one generated from `git@github.com:gameboo/DE10Pro-softcore-devicetree.git` will load at 0x80000000)
 - load the FreeBSD kernel
 - load the bbl bootloader